bitsforeveryone/write-ups/PlaidCTF-2017/no_mo_flo125/readme.md

 Jumping into IDA we see in main() that there is in fact a 32 character read followed by a 16 iteration loop.
 The loop creates two arrays, one containing the even characters and the other containing the odd characters.

 After the arrays are made, a user defined signal is created that jumps to a switch statement.
-Then the odd array is then passed to a function that presumably checks the characters and returns either a 0 or 1.
+Then the odd array is  passed to a function that presumably checks the characters and returns either a 0 or 1.
 Looking further down we see that we want the function to return a 1 to pass the first check.
 Finally, the even array is then passed to a different checking function which we also want to return a 1.

 ![no_flo main()](https://github.com/r0d/Write_Ups/blob/master/PlaidCTF-2017/no_mo_flo-125pts/no_flo_main.png)